VoronDesign/Voron-0/Slicer_Profiles/README.md

 [VoronV0.ini](./PrusaSlicer/VoronV0.ini) is exported from the built in V0 SuperSlicer configuration and manually edited to be compatible with PrusaSlicer.

+- Note:

-- Note: Right click the "VoronV0.ini" link and choose "Save link as.." to easily download the config file without downloading the entire repo.
+     If using Firefox you can right click the "VoronV0.ini" link and choose "Save link as.." to easily download the config file without downloading the entire repo.

+     If you are using Chrome or Chromium based browsers you're better off copying the contents of the file and pasting them into a text file.

 - You can download the latest version of PrusaSlicer from [here](https://github.com/prusa3d/PrusaSlicer).